KantolaTraining/HarassmentPrevention/README.md

 # HarassmentPrevention
-This is my repository for HP courses
+This is our changelog repository for HP courses